ITRS-Group/cordial/gdna/README.md

 #### Unpack and Install

-To run GDNA with your existing Geneos components you'll need the following from the `cordial-vN.N.N-tar.gz` release archive:
+To run GDNA on your existing Geneos components you'll need the following from the `cordial-vX.Y.Z-tar.gz` release archive.
+For the latest release use [this link](https://github.com/ITRS-Group/cordial/releases/latest):

 * `./bin/gdna` - program file